Future of work finding work and gaining the skills you need

 The number of people claiming unemployment benefits has soared from 22 thousand to 2.6 million this June, but Government figures now show that young people in particular absorbed the worst of the unemployment shockwaves.
 10% of 18-24 year olds have reported joblessness and a record 538,000 under-25s claimed Universal Credit in lockdown.2

-In some respects, this is no surprise - Young people aged 18-25 predominantly occupy the hardest hit job sectors including leisure, travel, hospitality and retail leaving many out of work or furloughed, while thousands of graduates simultaneously began their job hunt this summer too.
+In some respects, this is no surprise.
+Young people aged 18-25 predominantly occupy the hardest-hit job sectors, including leisure, travel, hospitality, and retail, leaving many out of work or furloughed.
+Meanwhile, thousands of graduates simultaneously began their job hunt this summer, too.

 As we emerge from lockdown, we are seeing many employers embracing new remote ways of working but for young people without the equipment, space or experience needed to work from home, finding work could be harder than ever before.